Hamiltonian and double-bracket flow formulations of quantum measurements: Discussion and Outlook

 Single- and double-bracket gradient flows describe the ensuing dynamics.
 In the pure-measurement case ($B = 0$ and $\|H_0\| \ll \{\|H^\sb\|,\| H^\db \|\}$), the coarse-grained dynamics and statistics of measurement outcomes match the Born rule.
 Naturally, such approaches would still entail an uncomfortable pitfall shared with collapse-based interpretations: nothing in the theory says when a measurement occurs~\cite{bell1990against} (i.e., when dynamics is dictated by $H^\sb + H^\db$ rather than $H_0$).
 In this respect, interpretations that leverage environmental decoherence to explain measurement occurrences benefit from criteria for defining when a measurement occurs~\cite{Schlosshauer}.
 However, interpretations based on environmental decoherence often suffer from the ``\emph{and/or problem}'', as no definite outcome is selected~\cite{bell1990against, Schlosshauer}.
 In contrast, the stochastic measurement Hamiltonians introduced in this paper produce a single (random) outcome, the minimum of a gradient flow.

-We leveraged the generalized framework to describe measurement processes that inform novel quantum feedback protocols.
+We have leveraged the generalized framework to describe measurement processes that inform novel quantum feedback protocols.
 In particular, we provided a feedback mechanism that results in deterministic dynamics for a double-bracket flow form.
 In such a process, the system ends up in the ground state of a Hamiltonian.
 We also showed a state-agnostic feedback process that can prepare arbitrary states of a qubit.
 More generally, the framework allows interpreting feedback processes for state preparation as gradient flows with a feedback-modified stable fixed point.
+Future studies examining the interplay between Lyapunov stability, non-equilibrium physics, and feedback control may offer deeper insight into the mechanisms that drive collapse phenomena.

+We presented an example of entanglement stabilization exhibiting exponential convergence in the ideal case.
+We further showed, through this example, that the introduction of non-idealities such as measurement inefficiency and feedback delay does not dramatically degrade performance relative to the ideal case within the range of current experimental capabilities, while still enabling the stabilization of entangled states with high precision.
+Experimental realizations of feedback protocols that explicitly account for such non-idealities constitute an important direction for future work.

+It is natural to draw conceptual parallels between imaginary-time evolution constructions and the monitored double-bracket dynamics studied here.
+An important avenue for future research is the exploration of measurement-based variants of double-bracket quantum algorithms~\cite{xiaoyueStrategiesOptimizingDoublebracket2024,gluzaDoublebracketQuantumAlgorithms2024, suzuki2025double, gluzaDoublebracketQuantumAlgorithms2025}, grounded in the monitored double-bracket dynamics studied in this work.